 Iron in brief

-Iron is a mineral and has several functions in the body.
-It’s most widely known to facilitate oxygen transport, play a role in making DNA, and take part in the production of energy in our cells.
-Signs and symptoms of iron deficiency include fatigue, paleness of the skin, brittle nails, cracks in the sides of the mouth, and frequent infections.
-Ongoing iron deficiency may lead to iron-deficiency anemia.
+Iron is a mineral with several functions in the body.
+It’s most widely known to carry oxygen throughout the body, play a role in growth and development, and take part in the production of energy in our cells.
+There are two general types of iron:

-Heme: This form of iron is from animal-based sources such as meat, poultry and fish.
+Heme: This form is naturally from animal-based sources such as meat, poultry and fish.
 It has high absorption rates.

-Non-heme: This form of iron is from plant-based sources, highlighted below.
-It has lower absorption rates compared to heme-sources.
+Non-heme: This form is from plant-based sources, although also makes up part of the iron in animal-based sources too.
+It has lower absorption rates compared to heme iron.

 Plant-based iron sources

-Here are just a few plant-based iron food sources that could contribute to our daily iron needs.
+Plant-based sources of iron include legumes (such as beans, peas, and lentils), dark green vegetables, wholegrain or fortified products, nuts and seeds.
+Here are a few food sources that could contribute to our daily iron needs.

 4-6 mg iron per serving

 - Lentils, cooked (¾ cup)

 - Oatmeal, cooked (¾ cup)